GCham5/WrappedUp/README.md

 - Redis: In-memory data store for caching and quick retrieval of data.
 - Docker: Containerization platform for easy deployment and scalability.

-## Contributing

-Contributions to WrappedUp are welcome!
-If you have any ideas, bug reports, or feature requests, please open an issue on the GitHub repository.
-Feel free to fork the project and submit pull requests as well.

 ## License

 WrappedUp is released under the [MIT License](https://opensource.org/licenses/MIT).